CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/general-tab.md

 ## Key Settings

+The following options are available in the General tab of the CompuTec ProcessForce General Settings.
+These settings control system behavior related to production, scheduling, automation, and user interface visibility within SAP Business One.

-- **Enable standard functionality of SAP Business One's Production menu**: when enabled, all default SAP Business One production menu entries are visible.
+- **Enable standard functionality of SAP Business One's Production menu**: Displays all default SAP Business One production menu entries alongside ProcessForce menus.
-- **Enable the standard functionality of the Resources menu**: when enabled, allows access to SAP Business One’s standard resource menu options, excluding the ProcessForce Resource menu.in Enabled status, standard SAP Business One Resource menu options are available (apart from ProcessForce Resource option)
+- **Enable the standard functionality of the Resources menu**: When enabled, standard SAP Business One resource menu options are visible (excluding the ProcessForce-specific Resource menu).
-- **Display on the Gantt chart**: a default value is displayed on the Gantt chart.
+- **Display on the Gantt chart**: Defines what information appears by default on the Gantt chart task bars.
 Options include Related Resource Code, Resource Remarks, Manufacturing Order Number, Item Code, Planned Quantity, Actual Quantity, Required Date, and Priority.
     :::tip
-        You can use the Resource Remarks field to display custom text on Gantt work progress bars.
+        Use the Resource Remarks field to add custom text labels to Gantt chart progress bars.
     :::
-- **Default Revision Code, Default Revision Name**: assign a default Revision Code and Revision Name for global settings.
+- **Default Revision Code, Default Revision Name**: Specifies default values to be used system-wide for Revision Code and Revision Name fields.
-- **Automatically issue materials on Pick Order Add/Update, Automatically receipt materials on Pick Receipt Add/Update**: set up Auto Pick and Auto Receipt.
+- **Automatically issue materials on Pick Order Add/Update, Automatically receipt materials on Pick Receipt Add/Update**: Set up Auto Pick and Auto Receipt.
     <details>
         <summary>Click here to find out more</summary>
         <div>